Braided Systems: a Unified Treatment of Algebraic Structures with Several Operations: Introduction

-Our general braided system theory now applies to the ``complicated'' structures and algebras from the table.
-In particular, using our explicit \emph{permutation rules} for components of a braided tensor product, we include the algebra~$\X(H)$ of Cibils-Rosso (\cite{CibilsRosso}) and their versions~$\Y(H)$ and~$\Z(H)$ of F.~Panaite (\cite{Panaite2}) into a family of $\# S_4 = 24$ algebras.
-We give explicit isomorphisms between these, as well as explicit equivalences between their categories of modules.
-This generalizes some results of~\cite{Panaite2}, avoiding the technical calculations used there.
-Further, our \emph{adjoint braided module} theory recovers the ``complicated'' structure of some braided differential complexes (e.g., the Hopf bimodule structure of the bar complex of a bialgebra with coefficients in a Hopf bimodule).
+The right column of Table~\ref{tab:ComplicatedAlg} contains the relevant $\leftV$ algebras.
+Our general braided system theory now applies to the structures from the table.
+In particular, using our explicit {permutation rules} for components of a braided tensor product, we include the algebra~$\X(H)$ of Cibils--Rosso \cite{CibilsRosso} and its versions~$\Y(H)$ and~$\Z(H)$ described by Panaite~\cite{Panaite2} into a family of $\# S_4 = 24$ algebras.
+Explicit isomorphisms between these algebras and equivalences between their module categories are given.
+This circumvents the technical calculations and generalizes some results of~\cite{Panaite2}.
+Further, we obtain structural results for certain braided complexes---e.g., we recover the Hopf bimodule structure of the bar complex of a bialgebra with coefficients in a Hopf bimodule.

-We finish with a list of {other structures admitting a braided system interpretation}; the work on all these points is in progress. \begin{enumerate} \item The braided system we constructed for generalized two-sided crossed products works in particular for \textit{$H$-(bi)(co)module algebras}.
-Repeating our study of braided homology of bialgebras in this context, one recovers in particular D.~Yau's {deformation bicomplex of module algebras} (\cite{Yau}). ``Braided'' tools also simplify A.~Kaygun's treatment of $H$-equivariant $A$-bimodule structures used in his {Hopf-Hochschild homology} of module algebras (\cite{Kaygun}). \item Combining~$\sigma_{Ass}$ with the braiding from~\cite{Lebed1} encoding Lie/Leibniz algebras, one gets a rank~$2$ braided system encoding the non-commutative \textit{Poisson algebra} structure.
-Its braided homology is likely to include B.~Fresse's {Poisson algebra homology} (\cite{Fresse}). \item The braided system machinery can also be applied to the \textit{quantum Koszul complexes} of D.~Gurevich (\cite{Gurevich}) and M.~Wambst (\cite{Wambst}). \end{enumerate}
+We finish with a list of other ``braided-systematizable'' structures, the work on which is in progress. \begin{enumerate} \item Our braided system for generalized two-sided crossed products works in particular for \textit{$H$-(bi)(co)module algebras}.
+Repeating our study of bialgebra braided homology in this context, one recovers Yau's deformation bicomplex of module algebras~\cite{Yau}.
+Braided tools also simplify Kaygun's treatment of $H$-equivariant $A$-bimodule structures used in his Hopf--Hochschild module algebra homology~\cite{Kaygun}. \item Combining~$\sigma_{Ass}$ with the Lie algebra braiding from~\cite{Lebed1}, one gets a rank~$2$ braided system encoding the non-commutative \textit{Poisson algebra} structure.
+Its braided homology includes Fresse's Poisson algebra homology~\cite{Fresse}. \item The braided system machinery also applies to the \textit{quantum Koszul complexes} of Gurevich and Wambst \cite{Gurevich,Wambst}. \end{enumerate}

-\subsubsection{Notations and conventions}
+\section{Notations and conventions}